offalynne/Input/docs/latest/Functions-(Gamepad).md

 |--------------|--------------------------|------------------------------------------------------|
 |`gamepadIndex`|integer                   |Index of the gamepad to target, using GameMaker's native [gamepad indexes](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/controls/gamepad%20input/index.html)|

-[XInput](https://wikipedia.org/wiki/DirectInput#XInput) controllers will typically return `xbox 360` whereas any unrecognised gamepad will return `unknown`.
+[XInput](https://wikipedia.org/wiki/DirectInput#XInput) controllers will typically return `xbox one` whereas any unrecognised gamepad will return `unknown`.
 Xbox Series X/S controllers will return `xbox one` owing to similarities across console generations, and that Xbox One gamepads are forwards compatible.

 The following are valid strings this function may return besides `unknown`: